 Pena Palace is located in the village of Sintra on the Portuguese Riviera in the southwest of the country.
 It stands on top of a hill in the Sintra Mountains and overlooks the village of Sintra.
 It’s located in such a position that it can be seen from Lisbon and most of its suburbs.

-It was built in the Romanesque Revival style and was completed in the year 1854.
+It was built in the Romantic Revival style and was completed in the year 1854.
 The palace is one of the most famous landmarks in the country and has even been used for events for the President of the Portuguese Republic and other government officials.

 6. Castel Sant’Angelo